cpdoc/dhbb/README.txt

 6) json
 Holds the son files containing the meta data, text and ref information structured in a json file.

-DHBB also contains another folder called meta_flat which holds the meta data information from the old database system.
+7) meta_flat
+Holds the meta data information from the old database system.
 Each meta file holds the following fields:
 a) layout (always ‘verbete’)
 b) title (list of possible titles)
 c) published (boolean)